Astros-Dodgers World Series Game 5: The moments that made us lose our damn mind

 Look, it's not like Dave Roberts had many options here.
 Clayton Kershaw didn't do what he was supposed to do, thus sadly bringing The Narrative back into play.
 Kershaw's early departure taxed the rest of an already overtaxed bullpen.
 It's tough to trust, say, Ross Stripling in a pivotal spot in a pivotal game of the damn World Series.
 And Brandon Morrow had sparkled throughout this postseason.
 Plus, this was Roberts after the game, talking about Morrow:

 "He called down and said that he felt good.
 He was throwing today, he felt good.
-And he called in the middle of the game, and he said, 'Hey, if we take the lead, I want the ball, my body feels good.
+And he called in the middle of the game, and he said, 'Hey, if we take the lead, I want the ball, my body feels good.'
 So in the seventh inning, you can't turn him down.
 He felt good, he wanted to be in the game, and it's a credit to him to be used like he has been and want the baseball."

 This wasn't just three games in a row for Morrow.
 It was the 12th time the Dodgers had used him in their 13 playoff games this fall.
 As badly as Morrow wanted to pitch, as shaky as some other options might've looked at the time, it's not hard to see why he failed so spectacularly in the seventh inning Sunday night.
 Morrow faced four batters.
-The four batters went homer, single, double, homer, with Carlos Correa's pop-fly to left likely to have ended up as an out in all but two places: Fenway Park, and Minute Maid Park.
+The four batters went homer, single, double, homer, with Carlos Correa's pop fly to left likely to have ended up as an out in all but two places: Fenway Park and Minute Maid Park.

 6. The Bunt